vernonmu/DevMtn-React-Introduction/README.md

 <div className="btn one" onClick={ () => { this.state.setDisplay(); } }></div>
 ````

-Now when react reads over this, it is a function that is not being invoked.
+Now when react reads over this, it is a function that is not being invoked and therefore will not be executed on render.